-Uganda’s Sempaya Hot Springs are found in the Semuliki National Park.
+Sempaya Hot Springs in Uganda are found in the Semuliki National Park.
 These amazing hot springs that can boil at very high temperatures of up to 103 degrees Celsius; have a spurt shelling up 2 meters from a wide hole of about eight meters.
 The springs that boil up from the rock bottom of the earth exhibit the great underground geographical forces that have for many centuries ago formed the Rift Valley.
 Semuliki National Park covering 220 square kms is among Uganda’s latest National Parks and was put into a gazette in October 1993.
 When you choose to have any of the tours in Uganda that involve visiting safari attractions in Western Uganda, ensure that these hot springs are included in thee itinerary.

-Sempaya hot springs that are found in two places.
+Sempaya hot springs are found in two places.
 The first one is called the male and second is the female.
 The hot springs, among the tourist sites in Uganda have greatly attracted a bigger number of visitors to Uganda.

 An hour-long track to the outer, “male” hot springs takes you through a spot of woodland where the grey-cheeked mangabeys, red-tailed monkeys and the black-and-white colobus monkeys among others are regularly seen.
 There is a tree house on the way which offers a clear aerial view.